 Who Should Attend

-This course is designed for project managers, team leaders, team members and other professionals who want to learn how to complete projects on time and within budget, while meeting quality standards.
-It is also for students who would like to learn Project Management Body of Knowledge (PMBOK) standards-based approaches to successfully manage programs and projects.
-In addition, this course is also for those who desire to apply the established processes, procedures, and terminology (outlined by Project Management Institute) when solving the most common project management issues.
+This course is designed for staff members who are asked to manage programs and projects and require a Project Management Body of Knowledge (PMBOK) based approach to successfully manage such initiatives.
+In addition, this course is also for those who desire to learn the established processes, procedures, and terminology outlined in PMI when solving the most common project management issues.
 Finally, the course will serve as an excellent introductory prep for those desiring to attain their PMP certification.

-For those who want to or need to take an introductory-level course first, please see our Project Management for Team Members course.
+For those who want or need an introductory level course first, please see our Project Management for Team Members

 Students participating in this course will be able to: